2023 Best Value Civil Engineering Bachelor's Degree Schools

 Read full report on Civil Engineering Technology at University of Houston - Downtown

-Fairmont State University came in at #8 in this year’s edition of the Best Value Civil Engineering Bachelor’s Degree Schools ranking.
-Located in the distant town of Fairmont, Fairmont State is a public school with a small student population.
+Fairmont State University ranked #8 on this year’s Best Value Civil Engineering Bachelor’s Degree Schools list.
+Located in the town of Fairmont, Fairmont State is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Fairmont State are $17,150 per year.
 After completing their Bachelor's Degree, civil engineering tech graduates from Fairmont State carry an average student debtload of $24,686.

-Read full report on Civil Engineering Technology at Fairmont State University
+Full Civil Engineering Technology at Fairmont State University Report

 View the Best Value Civil Engineering Bachelor's Degree Schools for a specific region near you.